Lothar I, Count of Walbeck

-Lothar I (902-929), Count of Walbeck, of unknown parentage.
+Lothar I (c.
+902–929), Count of Walbeck, of unknown parentage.
 Lothar was the great-grandfather of Thietmar of Merseburg, and is frequently confused in genealogical sources with Thietmar's other great-grandfather of the same name who was Count of Stade.

 Lothar died fighting the Slavs in the Battle of Lenzen, as did Lothar II, Count of Stade.
 Thietmar describes his great-grandfathers (called Liuthar in his Chronicon), as “distinguished men, the best of warriors, of illustrious lineage, and the honour and solace of the homeland.”

 Lothar's wife's name is also unknown.
 They had one child - Lothar II the Old, Count of Walbeck.

 Upon his death, Lothar was succeeded as Count of Walbeck by his son and namesake.